 key - Encryption key used to authenticate logon access for the client.
-Enclose any string containing blank spaces in double quotes.
+Do not use blank spaces in the string.
 (Maximum length: 48 characters)

 port-number - TACACS+ server TCP port used for authentication messages.
 (Range: 1-65535)

 retransmit - Number of times the switch will try to authenticate logon access via the TACACS+ server.
 (Range: 1-30)